awslabs/data-solutions-framework-on-aws/website/docs/constructs/cookbook/tracked-construct.md

 ---

 # Tracked Constructs
-To measure the number of deployments of the ADSF constructs and get insights about usage, we use CloudFormation descriptions.
+To measure the number of deployments of the DSF constructs and get insights about usage, we use CloudFormation descriptions.
 The description must contain a tracking code (AWS internal) and a tag for each construct deployed in the stack.
 It must respect the following format:

 ```text